sigasi/sigasi_insights/manual/opening.md

 command line.
 For example: `sigasi test.vhd +10` will open `test.vhd` at line 10.

+You can also specify the project location with the `-p <project path>` parameter.
+If the specified project was not open in the workspace yet, this will import and open the project in the workspace.

 Note that the VHDL file you specify on the command line has to be in an *open Sigasi project* to enjoy all of Sigasi’s powerful editing and navigation features.
 If the file you open from the command line is not